365体育直播投注Crime Awareness & University Police

 Other Facilities Utilized by UVU

-365体育直播投注UVU has satellite offices located in several communities throughout Utah such as: Spanish Fork, and Heber City.
+UVU has satellite offices located in several communities throughout Utah such as: Spanish Fork, Provo, Lehi, and Heber City.
 University Police provide law enforcement and crime prevention services for these areas as needed.
 Routine patrol coverage is by the appropriate local law enforcement agencies.
+UVU PD works closely with the local police agencies in those areas.